 At 11 pounds and roughly $210 US, the Lotus Travel Crib and Portable Baby Playard is somewhere in the middle between the phil&teds Traveller and the BABYBJORN Travel Crib.
 It unfolds similarly to the BABYBJORN and is somewhat larger when folded down.
 The carry case option has straps that convert to a backpack-style.

 According to the (again, highly favourable) Amazon reviews for this item, the fabric on the Lotus Travel Crib is a little less supple than the BABYBJORN.
-This is a great piece of sturdy baby travel gear to employ on vacation (added to your checked luggage pile) as well as at Grandma’s house for occasional naps and baby jail usage.
+But, this is a great piece of sturdy baby travel gear to employ on vacation (added to your checked luggage pile) as well as at Grandma’s house for occasional naps and baby jail usage.

 Best Travel Sleep Accessories:

 Inflatable Travel Bed Rails are ideal for families who co-sleep to help make hotel room beds safer for baby.
-I’ve heard of some families who either move the hotel mattress to the floor or just make a bed on the floor in their hotel rooms, and I would actually rather not sleep than do that.
+I’ve heard of some families who either move the hotel mattress to the floor or just make a bed on the floor in their hotel rooms.
+I would actually rather not sleep than do that.

 These inflatable travel bed rails are BPA-free, Phthalate-free, lead free, and pump up in minutes with the included foot pump.
 The Amazon reviews are mostly positive, with the only complaints related to full-time use at home.
-This is a great and relatively inexpensive way to baby-proof a hotel bed if using a travel crib is not an option for you.
+So, this is a great and relatively inexpensive way to baby-proof a hotel bed if using a travel crib is not an option for you.